-The Tracking menu for the SHOUT ns App is shown in Figure 33.
-There are a variety of different menus used to interact with tracking.
+The Tracking menu for the SHOUT App is shown in Figure 32.
+There is a variety of different menus used to interact with tracking.
 Some menus, such as Geofences and Call Out, require configuration with SatTerm beforehand.
 For these options, refer to the SatTerm manual for the specific device.

-Figure 33: Tracking Menu
+Figure 32: Tracking Menu